LilLemonJr/LilLemonJr-pep-project/readme.md

 ## 7) API should be able to retrieve all messages written by a particular user.

 As a user, I should be able to submit a GET request on the endpoint GET localhost:8080/users/{user_id}/messages.
 The body should contain a JSON representation of a list containing all messages posted by a particular user ordered by their timestamp (newest messages first), which are retrieved from the database.

-## 8) API should be able to retrieve how many messages were written by users.

-As a user, I should be able to submit a GET request on the endpoint GET localhost:8080/users/messageCounts.
-The body should contain data that identifies key-value pairs of users (identified either by user ID or username) and the total number of posts that user has made.
-It's recommended to use the count() aggregate function and the group by command.